NathanG1en/Project3DSA/README.md

 ### Steps For Running:

 1. Run `Intro_Page.py`.
-2. Copy and paste the given command: streamlit run /Users/nathanglen/Project3DSA/Project3/Intro_Page.py
+2. Copy and paste the given command (example: streamlit run /Users/nathanglen/Project3DSA/Project3/Intro_Page.py)

 into the command line and press enter (This should open up a web page).